stewartbarrett2/python/README.md

-# Heading 1 #
+# PYTHON #
-PYTHON

 This is my sandpit Python repo full project idea's and unfinished experiments.